The epic emptiness of Rush Limbaugh’s ‘Breakfast Club’ appearance

 “Have you ever gotten thrown out of your car just for having a nice car?”
 Charlamagne asks.

 Limbaugh cites having been fired nine times and having his car keyed as examples of his lack of privilege, as though enduring any kind of hardship in life is the same thing as being judged by the color of your skin, and as though there isn’t a chance that he ever got canned or vandalized simply by virtue of being a professional a–hole.
-He almost admits that he has never been pulled over by police who assumed he stole a car, but incredibly he takes that point back, too: “Oh actually that’s not true; I have been pursued by the cops!”
+He almost admits that he has never been pulled over by police who assumed he’d stolen his own car, but incredibly he takes that point back, too: “Oh actually that’s not true; I have been pursued by the cops!”

 In Limbaugh’s mind, he’s won the argument right there.
-To his listeners, he’d won before the interview even started, because they’re as unlikely to be won over to the Breakfast Club’s side as their fans are to be won over by Rush.
+To his listeners, he’d won before the interview even started, because they’re as unlikely to be won over to the Breakfast Club’s side as their fans are to be won over by him.

 Everybody wins and nobody wins.

-But Limbaugh gets the added bonus of having survived unscathed an interview on the same radio show where Joe Biden deeply embarrassed himself 10 days ago—a talking point he’ll get months of mileage out of.
+But Limbaugh gets the added bonus of having survived unscathed an interview on the same radio show where Joe Biden deeply embarrassed himself 10 days ago—a talking point he might get months of mileage out of.

 They say if you give someone enough rope they’ll hang themselves.
 But sometimes if you give them enough rope, they’ll just use it as a lasso and get whatever they want.